At the University of Suffolk mature students are a large proportion of the total student population, so you won’t be alone.

 What financial support is available?

 Students studying for an undergraduate degree in the UK do not have to pay their tuition fees in advance.
 Providing you do not already have a degree and you are eligible, students can apply for a Tuition Fee Loan.
 The fees are covered by a loan supplied by the government and paid direct to the institution for you.
 There is no age limit on tuition fees.
+For more information, visit our fees and funding section.

 If you haven't studied for a while, you may wish to consider other studies to build your knowledge and confidence before you start a degree.
 These studies might include an Access to Higher Education Diploma, an A-Level, or your local Further Education college may have other interesting alternatives.
 Many colleges and other education providers offer Level 2 qualifications in Maths and English; another great way to brush up on your key skills.
 Admissions tutors will be looking for applicants who demonstrate they have the potential to successfully study at Higher Education level, so some experience of academic writing, researching topics and giving presentations would be beneficial.
 If you are considering applying for a more competitive or professional health course, Admissions Tutors will look upon recent study (normally within the last five years) more favourably.
 Recent study demonstrates your skills are current.